zazuu-hq/core-api-doc/README.md

 POST: /corridors/create
 ```

-- Then see the list of corridors you're subscribes to:
+- Then see the list of corridors you're subscribed to:

 ```
 GET: /corridors